A walk around the Faculty buildings

 The building

-This prestigious three-storey neo-Gothic palace of the St Stephen's Society, the Catholic publishing house, was built in 1898 on the half-century anniversary of the Society's establishment, based on the plans of architect and university professor Antal Hofhauser.
+This prestigious three-storey neo-Gothic palace of the St Stephen's Society, the Catholic publishing house.
+It was built in 1898 on the half-century anniversary of the Society's establishment, based on the plans of architect and university professor Antal Hofhauser.
 Rising in the heart of the city, the pointed-arched palace is an unplastered red-brick building.
 The modern printing works of the St. Stephen's Society (Stephaneum Printing House) operated here until nationalization, when Franklin Printing House became the beneficiary of its printing predecessors.

 Facade